How do I purchase the course

-The total cost is $599 and includes all materials needed including a textbook or ebook.
+The total cost of the program is listed on the front of the pre-licensing page, which you can find by clicking here.
 If you want to purchase additional study guides or materials to help you understand the material or pass the licensing exam, you can find those here.
 You are also responsible for the cost of the background check and to take the state licensing exam.

 What steps are necessary to complete the course?

-In order to receive a certificate of completion for the course, you will have to complete all necessary course work (Part A and Part B), a course project and successfully pass the comprehensive final exam (not the licensing exam) with a score of 75% or better (three attempts allowed).
-For a checklist, click here.
+In order to receive a certificate of completion for the course, you will have to complete all necessary course work (Part A and Part B), a course project and successfully pass the comprehensive final exam (not the licensing exam) with a score of 75% or better (three total attempts allowed).

-Your instructor for the online material is Sandy Huwel.
+Yes, you do have an instructor and will be given that information in the welcome email once you purchase.
 Should you wish to contact the instructor prior to the course, please contact KRI at 800-264-2185.

 Who do I contact if I have questions?

 Once you register for a course, you can begin immediately.
 The courses may be entered and exited at your convenience.
 If you drop out of the course within 30 days, you will receive a refund of 75% of registration fees paid at that time and will have to pay the full amount to re-register for the course.
 Beyond 30 days, no refund is available (please keep in mind you will have 12 months to complete the course).
 KRI's Policy and procedures are located here.

 You may review any portion of the course you have completed within your 1 year timeframe – even after you have received your certificate of completion.

 How much time do I have to complete the course?

 You have one (1) year to complete the program in its entirety.
 All 96 hours must be completed, along with the course project, and the final exam passed with a 75% before a completion certificate is issued.